 Third, the amount of working hours for the midwives was legally limited, which made them even more in short supply.

 In order to improve the image of the profession and in order to bring the norms in line with European ones, a law was passed stating that Hebamme should receive education not at the level of Ausbildung (professional school), but at the level of the Studium (dual institute education).
 What can only be welcomed, the basic medical education of Hebamme is clearly lacking.

 In the meantime, young women have just rushed to college to get this one of the oldest professions, you should take care to find Hebamme in advance – as soon as you find out about your pregnancy, especially if you want a complete set with courses and communication not only after childbirth, but also before it.

 Do you need a Hebamme?

 True, not everyone wants to have a Hebamme.
 I must say that there are very few midwives with whom personal contact (which is very important) and trust (which is even more important) is established.
 Often they are very fixated on some idea (usually “nature pur”, homeopathy and other internal forces of the body) and push it rather hard.

-I remember how my first Hebamme, in general, was not bad, very much pushed the idea of swaddling children.
+I remember how my first Hebamme (in general, was not bad) pushed very hard the idea of swaddling children.
 Each time she showed me how great she swaddles a child and how he immediately becomes calm from this.
 She did this before leaving: as soon as the door slammed, the child pushed the hand up from under the swaddling-clothes – further release was a matter of one second.

 Thus, if you adhere the same views, you will be comfortable, if not, you will have to endure the invasion of privacy for good purposes.
 But there may be also an extreme option, when the midwife adheres to the firm conviction “only natural childbirth”, but you actually want anesthesia and it happens in the hospital already during childbirth.